Last Updated on September 8, 2022

 7 Hills Brewing Company

 7 Hills doubles up as a brewery as well as being a restaurant.
 You can even watch the workers checking the equipment and it has a very unique smell!
-I loved their pretzel crust pizza!
-The pizzas at 7 Hills are made on a base that tastes just like a giant soft pretzel!
-It does mean that even a small pizza is very filling!
+They used to have pretzel crust pizza which was AMAZING, but I think they have now been switched to flatbreads.
+Other menu items include salads, sandwiches and burgers.

 Related Reading: A Guide To Dubuque Iowa Breweries